 In the root of the project we have some important files and folders:

 The most important folder.
-Here we have all the files that make our Angular app and is the location where we will spend most of our time.
+Here we have all the files that make our Angular app and is the location where we will spend most of our time coding.

-As every modern web application, we need a package system and package manager to handle all the third-party libraries and modules our app uses.
+As every modern web application, we need a package system and package manager to handle all the third-party libraries and modules used by our app.
 Inside this file you will find all the dependencies and some other handy stuff like the npm scripts that will help us a lot to orchestrate the development (bundling/compiling) workflow.

-Main configuration file, it needs to be in the root path as it’s where the typescript compiler will look for it.
+Default Typescript configuration file.
+It needs to be in the root path as it’s where the typescript compiler will look for it.

 Default webpack config used by the Angular CLI build/bundling workflow.